clamsproject/wfe-galaxy/docs/index.md

 The appliance will be running as a network of docker containers, sharing a common *archive* folder located in the host machine.
 In the future, we will support direct network mounts, but currently only locally mounted folders are supported.
 It doesn't matter where the archive folder is mounted on the host machine.
 But for security reasons, we highly recommend NOT to place it in a system directory (such as the root `/`).
 In that *archive* folder, users must create four sub-directories; `video`, `audio`, `image`, and `text`.
 And actual media files should be placed (either physically or symbolically) under one of those sub-directory based on the type of the media.

 ### YAML config
 An example configuration file is provided as [config.yaml](config.yaml).
-Configuration file must be written in [YAML](https://yaml.org/start.html) format and has three top-level sections; `storage_path`, `apps`, and `consumers`.
+Configuration file must be written in [YAML](https://yaml.org/start.html) format and has three top-level sections; `archive_path`, `apps`, and `consumers`.
+In addition to those three, one can also configure `db_path`.
+See below for details.

-* `storage_path` (storage configuration): Local directory name where data (video, audio, image, and/or text) is stored.
+* `archive_path` (archive configuration): Local directory name where data (video, audio, image, and/or text) is stored.
 Data must be organized under subdirectories `video`, `audio`, `image`, and `test` based on the file type.
 The appliance does not check actual MIME types or file extensions of those files while building CLAMS-Galaxy instance.
 So it is users' responsibility to make sure each subdirectory contains proper files.
+* `db_path` (OPTIONAL, Galaxy database location): Local directory name where Galaxy database and output files will be stored.
+This field is optional, and when it's not given Galaxy DB and output files are volatile, meaning when the appliance is properly terminated, all of those will be deleted.
 * `apps` (CLAMS apps configuration): List of CLAMS app objects.
 An app object is essentially a pointer to an accessible git repository that holds source code (including a `Dockerfile` and optionally `config.xml` for Galaxy) of the app.
 An object has to have a human friendly alias as the key of the object that associated with `repository`, `branch`, `description`, `type` and `enabled` key-value pairs.
 For example;
   ``` yaml
   puakaldi: